 (John Baldessari; Beethoven’s Trumpet (with Ear) Opus # 133, 2007; Photo Timo Ohler © John Baldessari; Courtesy of the artist, Sprüth Magers and Beyer Projects)

-Beethoven isn’t known for his series of oil paintings of scenes from Renaissance Italy (more’s the pity).
+Beethoven isn’t known for his series of oil paintings of Renaissance Italy (more’s the pity).
 So what’s he doing inside a major art history institution like the Kunsthistorisches Museum?

 The answer lies on both sides of the equation.